Mastering GroupDocs.Viewer Java: Specify Custom Filenames When Rendering Archives to PDF

 Implementation Guide

-Now, let’s focus on specifying filenames when rendering archives to PDFs.
+Now, let’s focus on specifying filenames when convert zip to pdf with custom names.

 This feature allows you to customize the output filename of your rendered PDF document.
 Here’s how: